legeek11202/StarNub/README.md

 - Java 8 (32 or 64 bit version)
 - Any Windows or Linux OS

-Features
+Current Features
 ========
 - Easy Install
 - No GUI - Console Only
 - No need to start the Starbound Server
+- No need to write a configuration file (First run, we will ask you questions)
+	- Configuration Options (Auto Restart Timer, Starbound and StarNub Ports)
 - Server Watchdog
 	- Checks the Starbound Server process every 15 seconds.
 (Restarts on missing process(Crashes))
 	- Checks the Starbound Server for a response via (UDP) every 15 seconds.
 (Restarts on Server lockups)
-	- Auto Re-starter (Default 3 Hours)
+	- Auto Re-starter (Configurable)
+- Clean console output.
+Only see player connects, disconnects and joins.

 Temporary Feature
 	- Press "1" in console and press enter to shut the server down.
 (Will be replaced with a future menu)